In cases like this, the interest and chemistry wasn’t that strong to begin with.

 This is why you would come across a situation where it seemed like the interest and chemistry was there and yet that person has quickly lost interest since your last interaction.

-Again, there are a number of people who will give out a lot of energy at first in the hopes that by the end of your interaction with them, they would be at a whole new level of interest.
+Again, there are a number of people who give out a lot of energy at first, hoping that by the end of your time with them, they are at a whole new level of interest.

 They were hoping that it was all going to lead to a place of absolute interest and excitement.

 They were hoping that by the end of your interaction with them, they would feel that powerful desire to want to know more and just be around you.

 They give off a lot of energy in the beginning that is forced, hoping to get a pay off at the end.